phthallo/guestbook/README.md

 Guestbook[^1] is exactly what the name suggests - a guestbook for anyone who happens to stumble upon it.
 There are two parts to this: the SSH app where you can write a small message for me, and an API with a GET endpoint (`/entries?limit=10`) that returns the messages sent.

-You can also customise the name attributed to your message by
+You can also customise the name attributed to your message by specifying a username when you SSH.

 ## Development